 A.4.4 Test condition for performance requirements

-All requirements in section 8 for performance requirements shall be verified when Doppler conditions related to satellite motion for DL in service link are set to zero and delay conditions are set to constant for all types of NGSO satellites.
+All requirements defined in Table 8.2.1.2.2.1.1-3 of section 8 for performance requirements shall be verified when Doppler conditions related to satellite motion for DL in service link are set to zero and delay conditions are set to constant for all types of NGSO satellites.

 The one-way delay between UE and satellite for NGSO at an altitude of 600km is 2ms.

+The requirements defined in Table 8.2.1.2.2.1.1-4 of section 8 for performance requirements shall be verified when Doppler conditions related to satellite motion for DL in service link are set to time varying and delay conditions are set to time varying for all types of NGSO satellites as defined in Annex G.

 <END OF THE CHANGE 2>